MaWe88/CYD-External-Display-for-Bitaxe/README.md

 ---
 **Bugs**
-- some notifications could spam in case of persistent events.
 - freezes due to memory leak or core hickups; added more checks to trigger a restart in 3.2.1 -> still undergoing testing
+- some weather conditions may be missing or too long for the display

 ---